The “Essentials”: our line even more accessible

 Helping as many men as possible to feel good in their clothes, in short.

-Meet different needs
+Meeting different needs

 However, we have not repeated the experience of releasing an affordable garment in this price category.

-There, we have found our clientele and I am really delighted to have the opportunity to work with very beautiful materials.
+On that, we have found our clientele and I am really delighted to have the opportunity to work with very beautiful materials.

 But as Geoffrey rightly pointed out, it was time to dig into the slightly lower price range, that of gray jeans.